raphael-group/CalicoST/README.md

 * region_vcf: the path to the downloaded SNP panel.
 * phasing_panel: the path to the downloaded and unzipped phasing panel.
 * hgtable_file, filtergenelist_file, filterregion_file, outputdir: the path to the corresponding files in the downloaded google drive folder.

+NOTE: You should set the outputdir the same as the downloaded google drive folder to run on this specific example.

 To avoid falling into local maxima in CalicoST's optimization objective, we recommend run CalicoST with multiple random initializations with a list random seed specified by `random_state` in the `config.yaml` file.
 The provided one uses five random initializations.